skylinem2010/demo-nodejs-mongodb-rest/README.md

 NOTED:

-This repositoty I already created the Dockerfile. you can follow the docker file if you want try that
+This repositoty I already created the Dockerfile. you can follow the dockerfile. if you want try that

 How to use the build the images

 docker built -t name:tag .

-I already had the docker repositoty if you want to try
+I already had the docker repositoty also. if you want to try

 https://cloud.docker.com/repository/docker/atisak/demo-nodejs